casillasenrique/software-development-workshop/resources/outline.md

   * Describes coding style for HTML, CSS, and JavaScript
 * Prettier (HTML/CSS/JavaScript "style guide")
-  * [Prettier](https://prettier.io/) is a style guide on its own since it formats your code in specific ways.
-See the note on Prettier in the [consistency section](#enforcing-a-consistent-developer-experience) to see how this is accomplished
+  * [Prettier](https://prettier.io/) is a style guide on its own since it formats your code in specific ways. 🔎See the note on Prettier in the [consistency section](#enforcing-a-consistent-developer-experience) to see how this is accomplished
 * JavaScript Style Guides